Davide Suverato

 (joint work with Peter Egger and Katharina Erhardt)

-Market Power and Wage Inequality in the New Global Economy, 2018
+Technological Change, Market Power and Wage Inequality in the Global Economy